Angiosperms (Angios- vessel, sperma- seeds)

 Angiosperms are flowering plants, in which the flower is developed by ovule and pollen grain.
 Seeds are found always enclosed in fruits in angiosperms.
 These are the most familiar plant-like mango, peas, coconut, wheat, and rice.

-The angiosperms diversified extensively during the Early Cretaceous (Cenozoic era), became widespread by 120 million years ago, and replaced conifers as the dominant trees from 60 to 100 million years ago.
+The angiosperms diversified extensively during the Early Cretaceous (Cenozoic era), became widespread 120 million years ago, and replaced conifers as the dominant trees from 60 to 100 million years ago.

-Habitats: As they are the largest group of plants they show a wide range of variation in habitat i.e. it may be hydrophytic, xerophytic, mesophytic. halophytic etc.
+Habitats: As they are the largest group of plants they show a wide range of variation in habitat i.e. it may be hydrophytic, xerophytic, or mesophytic. halophytic etc.